 The good news is that the Kalahari is also an excellent location to see hyena and black-maned Kalahari lions.
 The landscape, however, is very different to that in the films although if you travel in low season (about November to April) the rains may provide lush grazing.

-It’s easy to combine the Kalahari with other desirable and child-friendly destinations like Cape Town, the Kruger National Park, the Okavango Delta and Victoria Falls.
+It’s easy to combine the Kalahari with other desirable and child-friendly destinations like Cape Town, the Kruger National Park, the Okavango Delta, and Victoria Falls.
 If you want to add on a beach portion for some R&R, look no further than Mauritius or even Sun City, Africa’s biggest resort complex with a sandy beach built right in the middle of the bush.
+These are some of our favorite ways to see Meerkats:

-Mandrills are the world’s largest monkey species and are found only in the endangered equatorial forests of Central Africa.
+Mandrills are the world’s largest monkey species and spotting them is actually quite rare as they are found only in the endangered equatorial rain forests of Central Africa.
 You definitely won’t spot them in the Masai Mara or Kalahari!
-Your best chance is to head to Congo, a fantastic destination renowned for some of the easiest gorilla trekking in the world thanks to the flat terrain and lack of altitude.
-Spending an hour with a family of western lowland gorillas is highlight for anyone but it only allowed for those 15 and older.
+Your best chance is to head to Congo, which is also a fantastic primate destination renowned for some of the easiest gorilla trekking in the world thanks to the flat terrain and lack of altitude.
+So if you're keen to see primates, spending an hour with a family of western lowland gorillas is the ultimate experience, but note it is only allowed for those 16 and older.

 Important Tips for Parents